 The statement of interest should outline career goals, how a PhD in Aging and Health will help achieve those goals, and general area of research interest.
 If an applicant has reached out to a faculty member in the department for potential supervision, this information should be included.

 Tuition and Fees

-Information on tuition, the program fee and other fees are available through Queen’s University Office of the University Registrar website.
+Information on tuition and other fees are available through Queen’s University Office of the University Registrar website.

 How to Apply?